dfberry/auth0-ember2-custom-UI/README.md

 * authenticating session - from ember-simple-auth web site For authenticating the session, the session service provides the authenticate method that takes the name of the authenticator to use as well as other arguments depending on specific authenticator used.
 To define an authenticator, add a new file in app/authenticators and extend one of the authenticators the library comes with

+* TBD - https://github.com/auth0/auth0-ember-simple-auth - this repo has some good stuff but appears to be broken right now - I would pull out the addon directory files (addon/authenticators/lock.js & addon/authorizers/jwt.js) as those are the hard bits to figure out - then leave the rest of the files in a separate example repo that is managed more frequently.
+The addon code shouldn't change except for ember's addon architecture or the ember-simple-auth changing.
+The addon code is really glue code and should be in an Ember SDK instead of in a sample for ember.

+* TBD - why does the old ember2 quickstart stick the authenticator and authorizer in the registry for the app?
+It hides the process for the reader.

 * add session to ember
 * add route, etc for authenticated request
 * add route, etc for unauthenticated request